 Community Partners: Eco-Movement of Uzbekistan, Tashkent Institute of Irrigation and Agricultural Mechanization Engineers, Nur Va Xayot Center,

 Install RO filters at 4 schools to reduce the incidence of anemia

 Lead 4 education programs, to inspire innovative collaboration amongst youth to solve ecological problems via an engineering methodology

 The Aral Sea Crisis is rooted in the region’s history.
 Since Antiquity, Silk Road cities in Khorezm and Karakalpakstan were heavily dependent on their water sources.
 Because of this, ancient civilizations treated the Aral with care; Zoroastrians, who built the famous Chilpyk Kala, even revered water as a sacred element.
 Today, there are many archaeological heritage sites that attest to this relationship between man and water.

 In the spirit of artistic revival and activism, we are bringing together a team of young international artists to produce a collaborative series devoted to such sites.
-In Summer 2019, as part of the final stage of this project, we will lead an artistic expedition across the Aral Region with a group of composers, cinematographers, artists, and writers to highlight unknown sites of heritage and stimulate tourism.
+As part of the final stage of this project, we will lead an artistic expedition across the Aral Region with a group of composers, cinematographers, artists, and writers to highlight unknown sites of heritage and stimulate tourism.